-Hard by; at street end; he will be here anon.
+Hard by, at street end; he will be here anon.

-I am undone!
-The knight is here.
+I am undone! the knight is here.

-Why then you are utterly shamed, and he's but a dead man.
-What a woman are you!--Away with him, away with him! better shame than murder.
+Why, then, you are utterly shamed, and he's but a dead man.
+What a woman are you!
+Away with him, away with him! better shame than murder.

-Which way should be go? how should I bestow him?
+Which way should he go?
+How should I bestow him?
 Shall I put him into the basket again?

-Re-enter FALSTAFF
+[Re-enter FALSTAFF.]